 - Measuring cups

-Always wash your hands before and after playing with your slime.
-Don’t eat the slime or let anyone else eat it.
+It is important to wash your hands before and after playing with the slime.
+Please do not eat the slime or let anyone else eat it.
 Be careful to only set your slime down on surfaces that won’t absorb the food colouring you added.

-Mix 1 teaspoon (5 ml) of Borax powder into 1 cup of water (250 ml), creating a Borax solution, and set to the side.
+Step 1: Mix 1 teaspoon (5 ml) of Borax powder into 1 cup of water (250 ml), creating a Borax solution and set to the side.

 Clean up!
 Store your slime in a zipper-lock bag.
 Toss it out when it begins to look funky.

 This experiment stresses the importance of not mixing chemicals, even if you think it might be safe or you’ve seen your parents do it before.
 In this case, two liquid solutions blended to create an unfamiliar solid.

 Procedure 2 – How to make super slime

 Step 1: Pour half a cup of the polyvinyl alcohol solution into a beaker.
 If you want coloured slime, you can add food colouring to the PVA solution.
 Stir it well.